Blog

 Millions are being invested in data management solutions.
 Yet, an HBR study involving 75 executives reveals only 3% found that they had accurate data within the acceptable range of 97 or more correct records out of 100.

-Companies are struggling with maintaining data accuracy because their focus is only on gathering more data, instead of making current data usable.
+Companies are struggling with data quality issues and maintaining data accuracy because their focus is only on gathering more data, instead of making current data usable.

 In our experience with 4,500+ clients, there are three essential roadblocks preventing companies from maintaining accurate records.